Walter at the Pound

 Without any prompting, the administrator started an introduction, of sorts, beginning with the first cage on their left as they entered the walkway between the two long row of cells.

 The first dog on the left was a pathetic mongrel that did not even bother to bark.
-It did not wag its tail.
-It did not do anything, really.
+All it did was wag its tail.
+It did not do anything else, really.
 It just sat and stared at her as the administrator told her his name was “Ned” and blah, blah, blah.

 The name “Ned” was enough.
 She was definitely not going to take home a dog with the same name as him.
 Ned was, after all, why she was there in the first place, looking for a companion.
 Or, rather, why her mom made her promise to take a look.